iron-cage/sdk/module/iron_runtime/spec.md

 ```
 - Use `router.set_budget()` to increase limit at runtime

+**Server-Managed Budget (Protocol 005 Handshake):**
+- When `api_key` is an IC token and `server_url` is provided, LlmRouter performs `/api/v1/budget/handshake` to fetch a lease based on server usage limits (usage_limits table).
+- The handshake grants the full remaining monthly budget in one lease; response may include `budget_remaining: 0.0` because the remaining budget was fully granted.
+- If monthly budget is exhausted, handshake returns HTTP 403 (`Budget limit exceeded`) and router budget is 0; subsequent requests are blocked.
+- Concurrency protection is validated by `python/tests/test_budget_concurrent_server.py`: first run consumes the 1¢ budget, second run receives 403 on handshake and blocks all threads.

 **Known Limitation - Concurrent Overspend:**

 Budget checking uses optimistic concurrency: check happens BEFORE request, cost added AFTER response.
 With concurrent requests, multiple threads can pass the budget check simultaneously, causing overspend.